PEA: benefits, dosage, contraindications

 Depression ✪✪✪✪✪

-Circulating levels of PEA are significantly lower in depressed women than in healthy controls.
+Circulating PEA levels are significantly lower in depressed women than in healthy controls.
 A double-blind randomized trial added 1200 mg/day of PEA or placebo to citalopram in 58 patients.
 The Hamilton Depression Rating Scale was used to measure outcomes at 2, 4, and 6 weeks.
-Palmitoylethanolamide shows significantly greater improvement in depressive symptoms compared to the placebo group throughout the trial period.
+Palmitoylethanolamide shows a significantly greater improvement in depressive symptoms compared with the placebo group throughout the trial.

 Posologie